-The most common and aggressive form of adult brain cancer termed glioblastoma (GBM) kills approximately 1200 people per year in Australia.
-GBM survival is very poor with a median survival of approximately 15 months.
-Unfortunately, meaningful increases in patient treatment and survival have not changed for decades.
-New and better therapies to treat these aggressive diseases are urgently needed.
+The laboratory focuses on Glioblastoma (GBM) which is the most common and aggressive form of adult brain cancer.
+GBM kills approximately 1200 people per year in Australia.
+Survival rates are very poor with a median survival of approximately 15 months.
+Meaningful advancements in patient treatment and survival have not changed for decades.
+New and better treatment therapies are urgently needed.

-Our laboratory also studies a number of paediatric brain cancers including medulloblastoma and a highly incurable but rare form of brain stem glioma termed diffuse intrinsic pontine glioma (DIPG).
-Our focus is to define receptors that are only present on children’s brain tumours and not on normal brain.
-Our goal is to design therapies to target these tumour-specific receptors enabling us to specifically target the tumour while keeping normal healthy developing brain intact.
+The laboratory also studies a number of paediatric brain cancers including medulloblastoma and an incurable form of brain stem glioma called diffuse intrinsic pontine glioma (DIPG).
+Our goal is to design therapies that specifically treat the tumour while keeping the healthy developing brain intact.

 Sid Faithfull and his wife, Christine Sadler, have been major supporters of QIMR Berghofer since 2013.
 Tragically, Sid passed away from brain cancer in 2014.
 In June 2018 our lab was renamed as the Sid Faithfull Brain Cancer Laboratory to honour Sid and the valuable contributions of his family.
 Christine and Sid’s visionary investment enables us to build capacity through innovation, obtain vital resources and instigate trials that ultimately lead to better treatments and improved quality of life for people suffering brain cancer.